nekernel-org/.github/profile/ReadMe.md

 ![Logo](../NEKERNEL_ORG.png)

-## What is NeKernel.org?
+## What is NeKernel about?

-A fully open-source and advanced R&D project.
-Available under the Apache 2.0 license.
+An Open-Source and Free Software Operating System project, available under the Apache 2.0 license.

 ## What are the project guidelines?